demisto/content/Packs/CloudIncidentResponse/Playbooks/playbook-Cortex_XDR_-_Cloud_IAM_User_Access_Investigation_README.md

 ### Sub-playbooks

-* Account Enrichment - Generic v2.1
+* Cloud Response - Generic
 * Cloud IAM Enrichment - Generic
-* Cloud Response - Generic
+* Account Enrichment - Generic v2.1

 ### Integrations

-* CortexXDRIR
+This playbook does not use any integrations.

 ### Scripts